sous-chefs/users/README.md

 ## Recipe Overview

-Recipes are not directly used.
+Root recipes have been removed.
 Please include the `users_manage` resource directly in your cookbook.
+See [migration.md](migration.md) for migration examples.

 ## Data bag Overview